-- For full grown huskies, size 3 should be ideal.
+- For full-grown huskies, size 3 should be ideal.

-- Use the Dogmatic as a training aid, get your husky used to walking at your heal, vs walking in front.
+- Use the Dogmatic as a training aid, get your husky used to walk at your heal, vs walking in front.
 When your dog is healing and walking as you want him to, offer him a treat.